mysecureshell/mysecureshell/doc/source/index.rst

 MySecureShell is not a patch for OpenSSH, it's a shell for users.
 Easy to install, secure and easy to configure.

-If you want to start installing and using MySecureShell, please follow those links:

 .. toctree::
     :maxdepth: 1
     :glob: